INCREDIBLE

 OnePay1 is a fintech that partners with Coastal Community Bank to provide FDIC-insured banking services.
 The company stands out for offering both checking and savings benefits through one digital wallet product.
 Translation: You can only open one account with OnePay, and you’re going to manage all your money in one place (online).

 OnePay’s account and app are unique and rife with helpful features for your everyday life, including early access to your paychecks, cash deposits, the ability to categorize your spending and saving, and digital budgeting and savings tools.
 But the platform isn’t perfect, and there are limitations to how good many of its benefits can be.
-For instance, there are savings requirements and minimums, and there are limitations on debit card cash back.
+For instance, there are limitations on Builder card cash back.

 If, after reading this OnePay review, you’re not sure the company is right for you, a couple of alternatives to have on your radar are SoFi Checking and Savings and Chime® Checking.